printers-for-people/catboat/docs/Bootloaders.md

 ```
 source [find target/at91samdXX.cfg]
 ```
-Obtain a program; for instance, klipper can be built for this chip.
+Obtain a program; for instance, Kalico can be built for this chip.
 Flash with OpenOCD commands similar to:
 ```
 at91samd chip-erase